Our Investing Thesis

 He's only 23 years old and has a long, successful career ahead of him.
 At 6'6", he's a ball dominant player, which fits the profile of a future hobby darling.

-Honestly though, the best shot his card investors have at upside is for him to get traded to a contender in a large market.
+There are two paths to profit with SGA.
+One is for him to get traded to a contender in a large market.
 This would create a momentary spike and a solid sell opportunity.

-Long term: The Thunder should improve, but if they don't, SGA's career could mean nothing.
+Long term, the Thunder should improve, but if they don't, SGA's career could mean nothing.
 Without playing in some meaningful games, there will be a ceiling on his card value, so be careful not to buy in too high.